dougeby/IntuneDocs/intune/device-inventory.md

 >[!NOTE]
 > Intune collects app inventory only on corporate-owned devices.
 Apps are not inventoried on personal devices.
-> On Windows 10 PCs, only modern app inventory is collected on corporate-owned devices.
+> For Windows 10 PCs, only modern app inventory is collected on corporate-owned devices.
 Intune does not collect information about Win32 apps on the device.

 	- **Device compliance** - Displays the compliance state of all compliance policies that have been assigned to the device.
 	- **Device configuration** - Displays the compliance state of all device configuration policies that have been assigned to the device.